IARU-R1-C5/beacons/README.md

 Please go to https://github.com/IARU-R1-C5/beacons, you will be able to find a static database of coordinated beacons.

-## Is there any map or searchable webpage where I can find the list of beacon?
+## Is there any map or searchable webpage where I can find the list of beacons?

 Not yet, we are working on it.